echronos/echronos/pm/reviews/4q7VD0-simplify_task_workflow/Sebastian_Holzapfel.0.md

 - It may be worth documenting the task naming restrictions, including our convention of using underscores rather than hyphens to separate words in task branches.

+[stg: resolved by documenting it in `internal-docs/task_management.md`;
+it is also "documented" in the user-visible error raised when an invalid name is encountered.]

 Specific comments:
 ==================